TokugawaTakeshi/Yamato-Daiwa-Automation/MainPackage/README.md

   <dd>Used to reduce the routine code</dd>

   <dt>@yamato-daiwa/style_guides</dt>
-  <dd>The code style guides to which this project obeying and also suggested for consuming project.</dd>
+  <dd>The code style guides to which this project obeying and also suggested for the consuming project</dd>

   <dt>autoprefixer</dt>
   <dd>Used for adding of the vendor prefixes to CSS properties in processed stylesheets the better cross-browser adaptations</dd>

   <dt>browser-sync</dt>
-  <dd>Used to provide the automation of browser reloading when project incrementally rebuilt</dd>
+  <dd>Used to provide the automation of browser opening and reloading when project incrementally rebuilt</dd>

   <dt>cheerio</dt>
   <dd>Used for manipulation with compiled HTML code like resolving of paths aliases</dd>